NIAEFEUP/cpp-for-c/README.md

 Copyright 2020 João Nuno Matos

-Unless otherwise stated in a file's header, all the source code files and code samples in the remainder of this work are made available to the general public under the MIT License.
+Unless otherwise stated in a file's header, all the source code files and code samples in the work are made available to the general public under the MIT License.
 All remaining parts of the work are made available to the general public under a Creative Commons Attribution 4.0 International License.